 What I learned the past years: As long as I have myself with me I’m never alone.
 These moments of loneliness give me a chance to get to know myself better and to grow even more.
 If I had never been alone, I would’ve never gotten these findings.

-In case you ask yourself why I make all this effort to meet new people when I could just travel with a friend, I recommend to read this article (link tba).
+In case you ask yourself why I make all this effort to meet new people when I could just travel with a friend: Read Part I and Part II about things I learned from traveling solo.
 And of course, you don’t even have to travel alone to benefit from this advice – you can also meet new people with your friend.
 I hope this article helps you for your next trip and you make amazing connections!
 It’s enriching, in every way.